Medically reviewed by Drugs.com. Last updated on Mar 21, 2022.

 Using this medicine while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+If you are a woman who can get pregnant, your doctor may do tests before you start using this medicine to make sure you are not pregnant.
 Birth control pills may not work as well to prevent pregnancy when used with this medicine.
 Use another form of birth control (eg, condoms, spermicide) along with your pills.
 Female patients should use effective birth control during treatment and for at least 6 months after the last dose.
 Male patients who have female partners should use effective birth control during treatment and for at least 3 months after the last dose.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 Cancer medicines can cause diarrhea, nausea, vomiting, or stomach pain in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these unwanted effects.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 This medicine may cause brain or nerve problems.
 Check with your doctor right away if you have changes in your behavior, discouragement, feeling sad or empty, irritability, lack of appetite, loss of interest or pleasure, seizures, thoughts of killing oneself, tiredness, trouble concentrating, or trouble sleeping.